 Your baby when you’re 32 weeks pregnant

-Your baby’s weight has almost doubled in the last four weeks.
-From now on, your baby’s weight will grow faster than its length:
+Your baby’s weight has almost doubled in the last 4 weeks.
+From now on, your baby’s weight will grow faster than their length:

 - Your baby is still putting on fat beneath the skin, looking plumper all the time.